balena-io-experimental/balena-kodi/README.md

 Below instructions are based on section _"Install and Configure Amazon Video on Raspberry Pi"_ of  https://www.makeuseof.com/tag/netflix-amazon-video-plex-raspberry-pi/

 Note that you don't need to download `repository.sandmann79.plugins-1.0.2.zip`.
 This file is already downloaded.
-It can be found in the root folder (= `\`)x
+It can be found in the root folder (= `\`)!

 ### Instructions